abhiaryain/abhiarya.in/.github/CONTRIBUTING.md

 ### 3. Environment Setup

-Copy the `.env.example` file to `.env` using this command, `cp .env.example .env` and fill in these values.
+Copy the `.env.example` file to `.env` using `cp .env.example .env` and fill in the required variables..

 <details>
 <summary>How to setup github token?</summary>